The Most Misused Biblical Term

 April 28, 2011

 Scot McKnight is an American New Testament scholar, historian of early Christianity, theologian, speaker, author and blogger.
-He is currently the Karl A. Olsson Professor in Religious Studies at North Park University.
+He is currently teaching at Northern Baptist Theological Seminary.

 The most misused biblical term today is “Kingdom.”